Top Oz Tours offers a great range of United Kingdom tours and experiences. You can browse the options here.

-As historic as it is beautiful, princes, poets and pirates have long been drawn to the western extremity of England.
+As historic as it is beautiful, princes, poets, and pirates have long been drawn to the western extremity of England.

 1. Stand on the edge of the world at Land’s End (Cornwall)

-Perch yourself on the rugged cliffs of Land’s End at the most southwesterly point of Britain and whisper secrets to the salty wind as it carries them out to the Isles of Scilly.
+Perch yourself on the jagged cliffs of Land’s End at the most southwesterly point of Britain and whisper secrets to the salty wind as it carries them out to the Isles of Scilly.
 Awash with myths, legends, and torrid tales of King Arthur’s realm, there are at least 130 wrecks of ships lying at the bottom of the ocean around this storied granite peninsular.

 2. Cosy up in Mousehole (Cornwall)

-5. Visit St Michael’s Mount (Cornwall)
+3. Visit St Michael’s Mount (Cornwall)

 Walk on water (well, almost) across the ancient causeway linking St Michael’s Mount to the mainland at Marazion.
 You can walk the short distance across to the Mount at low tide, spend a few hours exploring the former medieval monastery and lovely seaward gardens, then time your return just right to join the race back to the mainland as the path disappears beneath the ocean.

-6. Go Gothic at Exeter Cathedral (Devon)
+6. Admire Exeter Cathedral (Devon)

 While visiting Devon’s historic regional capital Exeter, you must attend a choral recital at the magnificent Exeter Cathedral.
-If you think, ‘seen one church seen ’em all’, step inside one of the world’s most impressive examples of Gothic architecture and you’ll definitely think again.
+If you think, ‘seen one church; seen ’em all’, step inside one of the world’s most impressive examples of Gothic architecture and you’ll definitely think again.
 The intricate woodwork, stone vaulting, and lavish, jaw-dropping interiors are astounding enough, but experiencing the delicate acoustic power of the Cathedral Choir in full voice is absolutely spine-tingling.

 7. Explore the Broomhill Sculpture Gardens (Devon)

-Art and nature collide throughout the 10-acre Broomhill Estate Sculpture Gardens north of the town of Barnstaple.
+Art and nature collide throughout the ten-acre Broomhill Estate Sculpture Gardens north of the town of Barnstaple.
 Quirky, cultural and thought-provoking, this magical woodland is home to the largest collection of contemporary sculpture in the UK.

 8. Trek through Exmoor National Park (Devon)